tamnghijz1/Luavia/README.md

 LÚAvia is a premium educational rice-growing kit designed for children.
 It bridges the gap between traditional Vietnamese wet-rice culture and a modern hands-on journey of nature discovery at home.

-"We use the humble rice plant to tell a beautiful story about culture and connection."

 ✨ Core Concept